neoforged/Documentation/docs/items/tools.md

 public static final Tier COPPER_TIER = new SimpleTier(
         // The tag that determines what blocks this tool cannot break.
 See below for more information.
         MyBlockTags.INCORRECT_FOR_COPPER_TOOL,
-        // Determines the level of this tool.
-Since this is an int, there is no good way to place our tool between stone and iron.
-        // NeoForge introduces the TierSortingRegistry to solve this problem, see below for more information.
-Use a best-effort approximation here.
-        // Stone is 1, iron is 2.
-        1,
         // Determines the durability of the tier.
         // Stone is 131, iron is 250.
         200,